vmware-archive/streaming-runtimes/docs/architecture/streams/overview.md

 For [SRP](../processors/srp/overview.md) and [SCS](../processors/scs/overview.md) processor types the `key` and `keyExpression` attributes are used to configure a [data partitioning](../processors/data-partitioning.md) of the streamed data.

 ![](../processors/data-partitioning-crd-definitions.svg)

+## Service Binding

+The [Service Binding Specification](../service-binding/service-binding.md) provides a Kubernetes-wide specification for communicating service secrets to workloads in an automated way.
+The Stream `spec.binding` allow to refer existing service binding service (aka secrets).

 ## Data Policies